lourenzo/desafio-imdb-api-node/README.md

 ## Solution Architecture

-- API service using NodeJS, TypeScript, Koa (alternative to express), awilix (Dependency Injection Container) and routing-controllers
+- API service using NodeJS, TypeScript, Koa (alternative to express), TypeDI (Dependency Injection Container) and routing-controllers
   - Use Clean Architecture
   - Use Prisma
   - Use Dependency Injection